git-harry/rpc-extras/CONTRIBUTING.md

 #### WIP (Work In Progress) limits
 Each column on the board has a WIP limit that is used to control the amount of new work to which the engineering team commits.
 The WIP limits will be listed in the column titles on the Waffle board.
 No column can receive new work if it violates the WIP limit unless there is an explicit exception made for it as defined in the processes below.

+#### Swim lanes
+Each swim lane represents a category of WIP, for example bugs or enhancements.
+The board is divided into swim lanes using labels.

 #### Stakeholders
 * reporter - the individual that created the issue.
 * owner(s) - the individual(s) assigned to manage the issue through to its closure.